 Responsive Web Design

-Responsive web design is a design approach in which websites are built with flexible & fluid grids and css media queries so they are viewable and optimised for various types of devices and screen sizes but definitely not for all devices & browsers.
+Responsive web design is a design approach in which websites are built with flexible & fluid grids and css media queries so they are viewable and optimised for various types of devices and screen sizes.
+The huge popularity and rise of the iPhone since January 2007 with internet (browser) enabled capabilities allowed for websites to be designed and built for mobile devices including phones and tablets along with desktop screens.
 Modern browsers and a large portion of modern devices should and can be supported.
 Ethan Marcotte coined the term responsive web design as advancements in HTML markup and particularly CSS styling language enabled and supported Responsive Web Design.

 When developing a responsive website the developer will have different css styles applied at different minimum and maximum widths so that at different screen sizes and on different devices the website will display and cater for the specific device.
 People used to have a desktop website and then buy a mobile website in addition to the desktop version.
-You do not need to do this any more.
+You for may years now do not need to do this as a website built responsively can flex from a mobile device and re-adjust it’s layout on larger screens.
 Responsive websites can be designed to be viewable for most modern devices and screen sizes including iPad, tablets, smart phones, iPhones, desktop screens and extra-large screens including different screen resolutions.

 The use of percentages & fixed widths (which change) on website grids is used commonly in responsive design.
 When using fixed widths on website grids at different break points the widths will change and become wider or narrower based on the media query targeting the screen size, the width of the grid in pixels, rem’s, em’s or percentage is changed at each break point in the style sheet.